Vladimir-Topozly/cypress-test-tiny/README.md

 Expected: Path is corresponding to the node selected

-4) Open dropdown menu list and expand the first arrow-down to release the first list
+4) Open dropdown menu list and expand the first arrow-down to release the first list.

-- Validate that 'Node 2' is available after we expanded the first list Expand the second arrow-down to release the second list
+- Validate that 'Node 2' is available after we expanded the first list.

+Expand the second arrow-down to release the second list.

-- Validate that all nodes from 3-9 are available for to be selected Collapse the second list
+- Validate that all nodes from 3-9 are available for to be selected.

+Collapse the second list.

-- Validate that all nodes from 3-9 are now unavailabe for to be selected and not visible
+- Validate that all nodes from 3-9 are now unavailabe for to be selected and not visible .

-- Validate that 'Node' is still available for to be selected and  visible Collapse the first list
+- Validate that 'Node' is still available for to be selected and  visible .

+Collapse the first list.

-- Validate that 'Node 2' is now unavailable to be selected and is not visible
+- Validate that 'Node 2' is now unavailable to be selected and is not visible.

 Expected: Expand/Collapse functionality is working correctly and releases the relevant list